During times of family stress, a compassionate Ohio family lawyer can be the best person to help you find your path forward.

 - Whether your spouse can inherit your assets or receive life insurance benefits in the event of your death

 It’s important to note that an attorney can only represent one party to a prenup.
-You and your future spouse should be represented by separate lawyers to ensure that your rights, property, and interests are being equally protected.
+Separate lawyers should represent you and your future spouse to ensure that your rights, property, and interests are being equally protected.

-If you’re planning to get married and want to discuss a prenuptial agreement, an Ohio family lawyer at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
+If you’re planning to get married and want to discuss a prenuptial or postnuptial agreement, Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA can draft a fair agreement that protects your assets and future.
 Call 419-625-7770.

 The decision to adopt can bring a lot of joy to your life.
 You’re committing to providing a child with a lifetime of love and support.
 It’s a decision that impacts your family, your home, and your finances.